 Ph.D., Founder and President

 Dr. Pabo had a successful career in biophysics before resigning a tenured faculty position at the Massachusetts Institute of Technology to analyze thought and find better ways of addressing these global challenges.
-He has recently taught a course at Caltech on “The World in 2050,” and is revising his book entitled “Mind in the 21st Century: Human Thought for a Human Future.”
+In recent years, he has focused on the challenge of climate change, and now is using his new tools for thought to help analyze the prospects for climate engineering.

 Ph.D., Board of Directors